Endometriosis Ablation: What you should know?

 Post the procedure

 You can leave the hospital on the day of the procedure in case of no further complication.
 You may experience abdominal cramps after the procedure.
-Also you may have vaginal discharge of blood and water for some days.
+Also, you may have the vaginal discharge of blood and water for some days.
 Some patients feel a tendency to frequently urinate after the procedure.
 Post endometriosis ablation, you may require around two weeks to fully recover.

-Most women will experience lower amount of blood flow after the procedure.
+Most women will experience the lower amount of blood flow after the procedure.
 In some cases, the menstrual bleeding will stop forever.
 However, it is not considered as a contraception procedure.
 Pregnancy is possible, but it can be risky.